A Wholistic View of Continual Learning with Deep Neural Networks: Forgotten Lessons and the Bridge to Active and Open World Learning: Introduction

-Whereas current works predominantly concentrate on alleviating such forgetting in continual deep learning through the design of specialized mechanisms, we argue that there is a growing risk towards a very different form of catastrophic forgetting, namely the danger of forgetting the lessons learned from past literature.
-Notwithstanding the commendable efforts towards preserving neural network representations in continuous training, such a high focus is given on the practical requirements and trade-offs beyond metrics that only capture catastrophic forgetting \cite{Kemker2018}, e.g. inclusion of memory footprint, computational cost, cost of data storage, task sequence length and amount of training iterations etc. \cite{Diaz-Rodriguez2018,Farquhar2018a}, that it could almost be seen as misleading when most current systems break immediately if unseen unknown data or minor corruptions are encountered during deployment \cite{Matan1990,Boult2019,Hendrycks2019}.
-The seemingly omnipresent assumption of a closed world, i.e. the belief that the model will always exclusively encounter data that stems from the same data distribution as encountered during training, is highly unrealistic in the real open world, where data can vary to extents that are impractical to capture into training sets or users have the ability to give almost arbitrary input to systems for prediction.
-In spite of the inevitable danger of neural networks generating entirely meaningless predictions when encountering unseen unknown data instances, a well known fact that has been exposed for multiple decades \cite{Matan1990}, current efforts towards benchmarking continual learning conveniently circumvent this challenge.
-Select exceptions attempt to solve the tasks of recognizing unseen and unknown examples, rejecting nonsensical predictions or setting them aside for later use, typically summarized under the umbrella of open set recognition.
-However, the majority of existing deep continual learning systems remain black boxes that unfortunately do not exhibit desirable robustness to respective miss-predictions on unknown data, dataset outliers or commonly present image corruptions \cite{Hendrycks2019}.
+Whereas current works predominantly concentrate on alleviating such forgetting in continual deep learning through the design of specialized mechanisms, we argue that there is a growing risk in the continual learning field becoming overly narrow.
+There clearly have been commendable efforts towards preserving neural network representations in continuous training.
+However, such a high focus is given on the practical requirements and trade-offs of metrics that surround catastrophic forgetting \citep{Kemker2018}, e.g. inclusion of memory footprint, computational cost, cost of data storage, task sequence length and amount of training iterations, $\ldots$ \citep{Diaz-Rodriguez2018,Farquhar2018a}, that it could almost be seen as misleading when most current systems break immediately if unseen unknown data or minor corruptions are encountered during deployment \citep{Matan1990,Boult2019,Hendrycks2019}.
+The assumption of a \textit{closed world} seems omnipresent.
+In other words, there is a common belief that the model will always exclusively encounter data that stems from the same data distribution as encountered during training.
+This is highly unrealistic in the real \textit{open world}, where data can vary to extents that are impractical to capture into training sets or users have the ability to give almost arbitrary input to systems for prediction.
+It has been a well known fact for decades that neural networks are wrongly \textit{overconfident} in such real world settings \citep{Matan1990}.
+In spite of the inevitable danger of neural networks generating entirely meaningless predictions when encountering unseen unknown data instances, current efforts towards benchmarking continual learning conveniently circumvent this challenge.
+Select exceptions attempt to solve the tasks of recognizing unseen and unknown examples, rejecting nonsensical predictions or setting them aside for later use, typically summarized under the umbrella of \textit{open set recognition}.
+Nevertheless, the majority of existing deep continual learning systems remain black boxes that unfortunately do not exhibit desirable robustness to respective miss-predictions on unknown data, dataset outliers or common corruptions \citep{Hendrycks2019}.